vuestorefront/storefront-ui/src/components/atoms/SfSearchBar/README.md

 ## CSS Modifiers

 - `.sf-search-bar--position-right` - changed icon and text position
+- `.sf-search-bar--position-right-mobile` - changed icon and text position for mobile view only
+- `.sf-search-bar--position-right-desktop` - changed icon and text position for desktop view only
 - `.sf-search-bar--secondary` - change color to white

 ## Source files and Storybook demo